 Batches with more than 10,000 units are split into multiple sequential CSV packs.
 Each pack contains up to 10,000 units.
 Packs are generated one at a time and can be downloaded individually.
 If export is interrupted, it can be resumed without regenerating completed packs.

 Yes.
 The token preview panel displays a scannable QR code (ISO/IEC 18004, SVG) encoding the token’s resolver URL.
-The QR code uses ECC Level M for reliable scanning and renders with a black foreground on a white background regardless of theme.
+You can also generate QR bundles (ZIP archives of individual SVG files) for print production workflows.

 Yes.
 If you provide an idempotency key with your mint request, duplicate submissions will return the existing job rather than creating a new one.
 This makes retries completely safe.